philipwfowler/pygsi/README.md

      $ jupyter-notebook analyse-oxa1-variants.ipynb

 and a window will be opened in your browser with the code.
+All the output files are written to examples/dat.
+It is easiest to look at the output by loading the CSV file into a spreadsheet package like Microsoft Excel or Apple Numbers.

 ## Installation